10 Popular Shrubs for Evergreen Landscaping

 Landscaping ideas: Hedge; privacy screen; sound barrier; screening utilities, fences or walls; mass planting; delineating property lines.

 Tips: Can be clipped into a tight hedge, or left alone to develop a looser, natural form.
-Avoid overhead watering, which contributes to shot-hole disease.
+Avoid overhead watering, which contributes to shot-hole disease in cherry laurel.

 3 glossy evergreen cherry laurel shrubs growing in a landscape with white pine branches overhead